flashlight/flashlight/README.md

 ```shell
 ./vcpkg install flashlight-cuda
 ```
 To install [Flashlight apps](flashlight/app), check the features available for installation by running `./vcpkg search flashlight-cuda`.
-Each app is a feature: for example, `./vcpkg install flashlight-cuda[asr]` installs the ASR application.
+Each app is a "feature": for example, `./vcpkg install flashlight-cuda[asr]` installs the ASR application.

+Flashlight [app binaries](flashlight/app) are also built for the selected features and are installed into the `vcpkg` install tree's `tools` directory.

 [Integrating Flashlight into your own project](#with-a-vcpkg-flashlight-installation) with is simple using `vcpkg`'s [CMake toolchain integration](https://vcpkg.readthedocs.io/en/latest/examples/installing-and-using-packages/#cmake).